cjs0h/CJDBM/README.md

 # CJDBM

 an DLL to use Mysql With C# project's

 # How to

-1- add the dll's to you project
+1- add the dll's to you project.

-2- include the class by adding
+2- include the class by adding .

       using MySql.Data.MySqlClient;
       using CJ_DBM;

-3- Make new database connection by calling the class cjdbm
+3- Make new database connection by calling the class cjdbm.
     cjdbm obj = new cjdbm("ServerURL","Server_UserName","Server_Password","Dadabase_Name");

 4- The class Function's

     1- Open()